 Networking for containers can be very challenging.
 By default, all containers share a network, or containers might be linked together to share a separated network on the same host.
 However, when it comes to networking between containers running on different hosts an overlay network is required, or containers could share the host network.
 Having many options for network configurations means there are many possible causes of network errors.

 Moreover, not only errors or dropped packets are important to watch out for.
 Today, most of the applications are deeply dependent on network communication.
 The throughput of virtual networks could be a bottleneck especially for containers like load balancers.
 In addition, the network traffic might be a good indicator how much applications are used by clients and sometimes you might see high spikes, which could indicate denial of service attacks, load tests, or failures in client apps.

 So watch the container network traffic – it is a useful metric in many cases and complements IT network monitoring.

 There you have it — the top Docker metrics to watch.
 Staying focused on these top metrics and corresponding analysis will help you stay on the road while driving towards successful Docker deployments on many platforms such as Docker Enterprise, Kubernetes, AWS EKS, Google GKS or any other platform supporting Docker containers.

-If you’d like to learn even more about Docker Monitoring and Logging continue to read Part 3 Container Monitoring Tools of this series.
+If you’d like to learn even more about Docker Logging and Monitoring continue to read about a comprehensive and easy to set up monitoring solution for containers.